PipedreamHQ/pipedream/components/playwright/README.md

 To get started, import the `@pipedream/browsers` package into your Node.js code step.
 Pipedream will automatically install this specialized package that bundles the dependencies needed to run `playwright` in your code step.

-This package exports a `playwright` module that features these methods:
+This package exports a `playwright` module that exposes these methods:

 * `browser(opts?)` - method to instantiate a new browser (returns a [Playwright Browser instance](https://playwright.dev/docs/browsers))
 * `launch(opts?)` - an alias to browser()